maximilien/musings/blogs/cloud_foundry/CF Service Keys.md

     "service_instance_guid": "4c0025a1-46b7-4843-97a9-1a406e4ae950",
     "credentials": {
       "user": "admin",
-      "password": "mysecret"    },
+      "password": "mysecret"
+    },
     "service_instance_url": "/v2/service_instances/4c0025a1-46b7-4843-97a9-1a406e4ae950"
   }
 }
 ```

-If the current user is Space Manager or Space Auditor, a response code `404 Not Found` will be returned.
+If the current user has [Space Manager or Space Auditor](https://docs.cloudfoundry.org/concepts/roles.html) priviledge, a response code `404 Not Found` will be returned.

 ## List
 As a developer or admin user, Service Keys can be retrieved by HTTP GET operation on the service_keys endpoint without any parameter.
 But Space Manager and Auditor user can't retrieve the Service Keys which means 0 results will be returned.